erdikusdemir/smarthome-wifi-remote/README.md

 2. Connect your I2C LCD to HW I2C port,
 3.1.
 Open the Arduino sketch and update your wifi and MQTT server information,
 3.2.
 Copy the libraries to documents/Arduino folder,
-4.1.Copy NodeRed flow into your NodeRed server,
+4.1.
+Copy NodeRed flow into your NodeRed server,
 4.2.
 Configure your HA and MQTT servers,
 4.3.
 Configure your items by editing "config file" function,
 (id: order in your OLED screen, HAid: id name of item you want to control, svalid: is item dimmable?)